arutprakash/RoadCCTV-VideoAnalysis/README.md

-# Vehicle-Count-OnRoad-ML
+# RoadCCTV-VideoAnalysis

-The objective of this project is to detect and recognise vehicles given a CCTV footage.
+The objective of this project is to detect and recognise vehicles in a given CCTV footage.
 This was achieved through 2 Method :

 1. Image Differenciating Technique
 2. YoloV3